boivie/lovebeat/README.md

   * To set a warning timeout, add the form field "warn-tmo"
   * To set an error timeout, add the form field "err-tmo"
   * To get status of all services in a view, GET /status?view=something
+  * ... and some more.
+Not everything is unfortunately documented yet.

 Examples: